HarshRaj709/Django_channels_notes/readme.md

     --------------------> Some Built in functions to efficiently handle channel layers <-----------------------

-    Note that all the methods are Async in nature so to use them wwe need to wrap them in async_to_sync
+    Note that all the methods are Async in nature so to use them we need to wrap them in async_to_sync

         from asgiref.sync import  async_to_sync